Magestore/Bannerslider-Magento2/README.md

 php bin/magento deploy:mode:set developer

 <h2>Step 3: Install and verify the installation</h2>

+-Install by Composer : You can install the module by Composer (If your server supports Composer).
+Please go to the Magento folder and run the command:

+composer require magestore/module-bannerslider

+-Install by uploading files:

 You can download as "zip" file and unzip Banner Slider extension or clone this repository by the following commands:

 Use SSH: git clone git@github.com:Magestore/Bannerslider.git